 Centre Hall is a very small borough located in the state of Pennsylvania.
-With a population of 1,247 people and just one neighborhood, Centre Hall is the 778th largest community in Pennsylvania.
-Much of the housing stock in Centre Hall was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 1,236 people and just one neighborhood, Centre Hall is the 778th largest community in Pennsylvania.
+Centre Hall has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Centre Hall is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Centre Hall is a borough of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Centre Hall who work in sales jobs (11.27%), law enforcement and fire fighting (10.70%), and office and administrative support (8.87%).
+Overall, Centre Hall is a borough of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Centre Hall who work in teaching (11.56%), law enforcement and fire fighting (9.74%), and management occupations (9.09%).

 The people who call Centre Hall home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Centre Hall residents report their race to be White.
 Important ancestries of people in Centre Hall include German, English, Irish, Polish, and Italian.